UKCloud/documentation/articles/shared/shared-how-access-redhat-update-servers-3.md

 ## Additional resources

 High Availability (HA) is a premium Red Hat service, you'll need to notify UKCloud for access to these repositories or will need to bring your own licenses to support these additional services.
 If required, we can provide access to additional repositories such as Scalable File System, Load Balancer or Resilient Storage.
-To access these services, please raise a request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section in the UKCloud Portal and it will be uploaded to your private catalog.
+To access these services, please raise a request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section in the UKCloud Portal and it will be uploaded to your private catalogue.

 ## Feedback